 The University of Wyoming and the National Science Foundation sponsor a 10-week program, from May 30 through Aug 4.
 Each student will be trained to use our 2.3 meter and 0.6 meter telescopes and to analyze astronomical data.
 Frequent seminars will cover recent breakthroughs in astronomy, computational techniques, preparing for graduate school, best practices for written and oral presentations, and responsible research conduct.
 A unique aspect of the Wyoming REU program is that all students will work together as a team on a single project.

-Each participant will be awarded a stipend of $450/week (before tax), convenient dormitory housing and meal plan, and travel funds for both getting to and from Laramie and the American Astronomical Society.
+Each participant will be awarded a stipend of $500/week, housing, a meal allowance, and travel funds for getting to and from Laramie as well as the January 2018 meeting of the American Astronomical Society.

-Previous REU participants have gone hiking, climbing, rafting and camping in Yellowstone National Park.
+Previous REU participants have gone on hiking, climbing, rafting, camping, and nature/wildlife photography excursions.
+Destinations typically include Grand Tetons National Park, Yellowstone National Park, and local mountain ranges in southern Wyoming and northern Colorado.
 Laramie's unique cultural flavor combines elements of the rugged rural west with the cosmopolitan aspects of an intellectual center.
 By car, Laramie is approximately two hours from Denver.

 Only U.S. citizens or permanent residents are eligible.

 Click here to complete the application.

 Please have two letters of reference emailed as pdfs to Beth Leonard at email@example.com